 Online RN to BSN

 The Bachelor of Science in Nursing (BSN) completion program offers RN graduates of either an associate or a diploma program an avenue to pursue a BSN while continuing employment.
-The coursework for the BSN completion program builds on the curriculum foundation of the core Registered Nurse program.
+The coursework for the BSN completion program builds on the curriculum foundation of the core registered nurse program.

-Nursing courses consist of online delivery. Â TheÂ general educationÂ courses required of the BSN completion program are available at UALR in an online or traditional classroom format.
-Due to the format of the nursing courses and some support courses, you will needÂ consistent computer/internet access.
+Nursing courses consist of online delivery.
+The general education courses required for the BSN completion program are available at UA-Little Rock in an online or traditional classroom format.
+Due to the format of the nursing courses and some support courses, you will need consistent computer/internet access.

-Three of the nursing courses include an integrated practice experience (IPE).
-The course work for the IPEâ€™s will include completion of projects, presentations, papers etc., linked to the focus of the particular courses.
-Time utilized for development and implementation of assignments are considered IPE hours.
+Some of the required nursing courses include an integrated practice project (IPP).
+The course work for the IPP’s will include completion of projects, presentations, papers, etc., linked to the focus of the particular courses.
+The time utilized for development and implementation of assignments are considered IPP hours.